koding/kdlearn/guides/ssh-into-your-vm/index.md

   SSH the location of your public key, and are required.
 Replace the file location with the location of your alternate key.

+## Important note

+If you're having trouble SSH-ing into your VM, after pasting your SSH key in the box described above, make sure there are **NO SPACES** in the key other than the one after ``ssh-rsa`` and one before your email address.